damiantgill/js-parser-combinators/README.md

 Parsers in this library do not take strings directly but a **Cursor** which holds a string and a position within the string.
 Parsers output a **Result** or **ParseError** data structure depending on the success or failure of the parsing process.
 The function signature of a parser is **Cursor → Result**.
 Result objects may or may not hold and values captured in the parsing process (we will get to that later).

 The code below employs **$** to generate a parser recognising a particular string.
-In this way it can be thought of as a parametric parser whose complete signature is ***String → Cursor → Result***.
+In this way it can be thought of as a parametric parser whose complete signature is ***String → Parser***.
 ```javascript
 import {Cursor, $} from "./parser.js";
 //defines a simple token literal parser: $: string → Cursor → Result